Tao Yuanming: Birth

-Tao Yuanming was born during the Eastern Jin dynasty (317–420), in Chaisang, a place which is now a district of the city of Jiujiang in Jiangxi Province, China.
+Tao Yuanming was born during the Eastern Jin dynasty (317–420), in Chaisang, which is now a district of the city of Jiujiang in Jiangxi Province.

 Year of birth controversy

 Tao Yuanming is generally believed to have been born in the year 365 CE in Chaisang (柴桑; modern Jiujiang), an area of great natural beauty.
 At the time Jiujiang was named Jiangzhou, and had an actively Buddhist governor.
-This birth date is confirmed in Tao's biography in the Book of Jin, which state that he was born "in the third year of the Xingning Reign Period of Emperor Ai", or Common Era year 365.
-However, there is some uncertainty regarding this date, and the Chinese scholar Yuan Xingpei has argued that Tao was actually born in 352.
+This birthdate is confirmed in Tao's biography in the Book of Jin, which says he was born "in the third year of the Xingning Reign Period of Emperor Ai", or Common Era year 365.
+But there is some uncertainty about this date, and the scholar Yuan Xingpei has argued that Tao was actually born in 352.

 Place of birth

 The name of Tao Yuanming's ancestral village, Chaisang, literally means "Mulberry-Bramble".
-Nearby sights have included Mountain Lu, Poyang Lake (then known as P'eng-li), as well as a good selection of nature's features located in the immediate vicinity of Chaisang.
+Nearby sights have included Mountain Lu, Poyang Lake (then known as P'eng-li), as well as a good selection of natural features.

 Younger years

-Detailed information on Tao Yuanming's younger years are not known, although it is safe to say that they were lived in a difficult environment.
-When he would have been eighteen or nineteen, both the invasion by the state of Former Qin (ruled by an ethnically Hu dynasty) and the events culminating in the Battle of Fei River (383) occurred; after great risk to the existence of Eastern Jin this, against the odds, resulted in gains of territory north of Yangzi river, while also whetting Eastern Jin appetites for reconquering the former northern territories.
-Many events would occur during Tao Yuanming's lifetime, including two revolts leading to the usurpation of the throne, and eventually, in his old age, the overthrow of Eastern Jin.
+Detailed information on Tao Yuanming's younger years is not known, but it is safe to say that they were lived in a difficult environment.
+When he was 18 or 19, both the invasion by the state of Former Qin (ruled by an ethnically Hu dynasty) and the events culminating in the Battle of Fei River (383) occurred; after great risk to the existence of Eastern Jin, this, against the odds, resulted in gains of territory north of the Yangzi, while also whetting Eastern Jin appetites for reconquering the former northern territories.
+Many events occurred during Tao's lifetime, including two revolts leading to the usurpation of the throne, and, in his old age, the overthrow of Eastern Jin.